 Our educational classes (domestic violence education and parenting classes) will also meet through online platforms during this time.

 Anyone who may need our services should continue to call our 24/7 line at 1.800.291.2139 (select option 1 to speak with someone) to complete a phone intake.
 Our safety planning guide may also provide helpful information and resources for those who are experiencing domestic violence.

 3. Support Groups – Our Empowering Survivors support group is being offered virtually via Zoom through June 2020.
 Groups take place on Monday evenings from 6-7:30pm.
 For more information or to join the group, please email email@example.com.

 4. Prevention – Our Prevention Team has developed REP lessons and worksheets through online platforms that can be used by our schools during this time of e-learning.
 If you and your teen (7th grade and up) are interested in accessing our online healthy relationship lessons, please reach out to firstname.lastname@example.org.

-5. Outreach Events – In order to comply with social distancing recommendations, we will not participate in in-person outreach events (trainings, speaking engagements, tabling events, etc.) during this time.
-If your business or workplace needs information or training regarding domestic violence and/or our services, please continue to contact us at 864.467.1177 or firstname.lastname@example.org.
-We can set-up a virtual training and/or share information and resources with you.
+5. Outreach Events – In order to comply with social distancing recommendations, we require that any in-person outreach events, (trainings, speaking engagements, tabling events, etc.) comply with CDC safety recommendations, such as maintaining a safe distance between people, and the use of masks.
+We are also able to set-up virtual trainings and/or share information and resources with you.
+If your business or workplace needs information or training regarding domestic violence and/or our services, please continue to contact us at 864.467.1177 or email@example.com.

 6. Volunteers – We are suspending individual and group volunteer activities in order to comply with social distancing and prevent the spread of illness within our shelters and other locations through June 30, 2020.
 Volunteer trainings and information will be offered virtually prior to this date.
 Please contact our Volunteer Coordinator, Lisa Nalley, if you are interested in volunteering.